albentrang/cypress-portfolio/test_specs/custom_website_plan.md

 ### Backend

-- The technologies that will be implemented can include Python and SQL.
+- The backend technologies can include Python and/or SQL.